 Dr. Saffier is a family physician specializing in addiction medicine and chronic pain management in the Contra Costa Regional Medical Center and Health Centers where he is faculty in their UCSF affiliated family medicine residency program.
 He is Clinical Professor of Family and Community Medicine at the University of California, San Francisco.
 He is also the medical director of Bi-Bett, Inc., a SUD treatment and recovery program and mentor in the Provider Clinical Support Services.

-Maureen Strohm, MD, FAAFP, FASAM
+Tipu Khan, MD, FAAFP, FASAM

 Farah Zaidi, MD